merlinkv/ZX_Multiface_3_Enhanced/README.md

 # Exception

-  - If you wish to sell small quantities of this interface in a physical or online store, you must first contact the author to request permission.
+  - If you wish to sell small quantities of this interface in a physical or online store, you must first contact me to request permission.
 The ban on selling it on eBay or auction sites remains in effect.

 **I take no responsibiltiy for any damage to any equipment that results from the use of this board.**